ashishtele/ashishtele.github.io/_posts/2026-04-24-r_vs_python.md

 result = agent.run("Analyze this data")
 ```

 What happened inside?
 The LLM was called.
 Tools were executed.
 State was mutated.
 But where's the record?
 You're digging through logs trying to reconstruct the execution path.
 Or you're hoping the framework captured everything.
 In a regulated environment, that's a problem.
+We are getting tracebility as a part of managed service.

 ### 2. Mutable State